 At all airports, passengers must pay a departure tax: $ 28, for international flights and about $ 5 for domestic flights.
 This tax must be paid in cash (soles or dollars) before boarding.

-Tips vary and depend on the traveller’s satisfaction with the quality of the service rendered.
-In most tourist oriented restaurants, a 10% tip is most appreciated.
-Generally they earn very low rates of pay and so the tip really helps.
+Tips vary and depend on the traveler’s satisfaction with the quality of the service rendered.
+In most tourist-oriented restaurants, a 10% tip is most appreciated.
+Generally, they earn very low rates of pay and so the tip really helps.

-Deciding how much to tip the porters, the cook and guide is a difficult moment at the end of the trek.
-Generally speaking if all the group have been pleased with the service then try to ensure that each porter/muleteer takes home an extra US$10, the cook US$15, the guide US$20 and the assistant guide about US$15.
+Deciding how much to tip the porters, the cook and the guide is a difficult moment at the end of the trek.
+Generally speaking, if all the group has been pleased with the service then try to ensure that each porter/muleteer takes home an extra US$10, the cook US$15, the guide US$20, and the assistant guide about US$15.
 Tipping the guide and cook should be dependent on the quality of the service that you received, and only if you’re happy.
-Tipping is on a per day basis and to be paid at the end of the activity with the guide/crew.
+Tipping is on a per-day basis and is to be paid at the end of the activity with the guide/crew.